Arlette (2022 film)

-Arlette is a Canadian political satire comedy-drama film, directed by Mariloup Wolfe and released in 2022.
-The film stars Maripier Morin as Arlette Saint-Amour, a fashion magazine editor who is invited by the Premier of Quebec (Gilbert Sicotte) to join the cabinet as minister of culture despite her lack of political experience; her unconventional approach to politics reinvigorates the public's engagement with arts and culture, but places her in the crosshairs of finance minister Paul Girouard (David La Haye), who wants to cut $100 million from her departmental budget.
+Arlette is a 2022 Canadian political satire comedy-drama film, directed by Mariloup Wolfe.
+The film stars Maripier Morin.

 The film's cast also includes Claudia Ferri, Patrick Caux, Sandrine Bisson, Lara Fabian, Alex Bisping, Paul Ahmarani, Alexandre Nachi, Benoît Brière, Alexandrine Agostini, Kathleen Fortin, Pascal Cameron, Daniel Gosselin, Sophie Caron, Gabriel Dagenais and Carmen Sylvestre.

 The film opened theatrically in Quebec on August 5, 2022.
-It was also screened in France at the Angoulême Film Festival on August 24.
+It was also screened in France at the Angoulême Francophone Film Festival on August 24.

+Plot

+Arlette Saint-Amour is a fashion magazine editor who is invited by the Premier of Quebec (Gilbert Sicotte) to join the cabinet as minister of culture, despite her lack of political experience; her unconventional approach to politics reinvigorates the public's engagement with arts and culture, but places her in the crosshairs of finance minister Paul Girouard (David La Haye), who wants to cut $100 million from her departmental budget.